ContriHUB/MovieScreen/README.md

 # MovieScreen

-A basic Django website for first-time learners. note - enter the api key of omdb in user/views.py :)
+A basic Django website for first-time learners.<br>
+note - enter the api key of omdb in user/views.py :)

 ## Documentation